'The Mandalorian': Who Was That Guy at the End of the Season 2 Premiere?

-(Spoilers ahead for the season 2 premiere of “The Mandalorian” — the first live-action “Star Wars” series on the Disney+ streaming platform)
+(Spoilers ahead for “Chapter 9,” the season 2 premiere of “The Mandalorian” — the first live-action “Star Wars” series on the Disney+ streaming platform)

-The season 2 premiere of “Star Wars: The Mandalorian” on Disney Plus was pretty epic by this show’s standards, complete with a big cameo (Timothy Olyphant) and a major battle against a giant creature (one of the legendary krayt dragons of Tatooine).
+“Chapter 9,” the season 2 premiere of “Star Wars: The Mandalorian” on Disney+, was pretty epic by this show’s standards, with probably the biggest action set piece of the entire series thus far when the titular Mando teamed up with a bunch of Tatooine locals to take down a massive legendary krayt dragon.

 Baby Yoda didn’t have anything to contribute in this episode beyond reaction shots, but fortunately the other characters filled in nicely — including some decent character work from the Tusken Raiders, who got to be the good guys for once.
 Though before you get to thinking “Star Wars” has gotten particularly progressive with these aliens, we should note the human characters did repeatedly refer to them as “sand people.”
 Small steps, though.